jiasong18/Ant-Media-Server-Wiki/Preview-Guide.md

+Ant Media Server can generate periodic previews(snapshots) of the incoming streams on the fly.
+This guide will help you learn the configuration parameters for generating and using previews

 * First, at least 1 adaptive bitrate must be created to create a preview.
 You can add in the Dashboard `Application > Your App > Settings > Add New Bitrate`

 ![](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/preview_1.png)